njamarrodrig/coastal_exposure_flood/README.md

 ## How to run

-run all the chunk in the preprocessing qmd file.
+Run all the chunk in the preprocessing qmd file.

 ## Changes since the last version